 - Parents should ensure appropriate behavior of their children while in the library and on library grounds.

-- Parents, and only parents, are responsible for their children's access and use of library materials in all formats, print, audio, visual, and access through computer network.
+- Parents and legal guardians are responsible for their children's access and use of library materials in all formats, print, audio, visual, and access through computer network.

 Meeting Room Use